tingchihc/CS5914-final-project/README.md

 Name: Ting-Chih Chen and Xiao Guo

 ## Dataset
+-- CelebA-100.zip:
--- CelebA-100.zip: this file includes about 100 source images from CelebA and 100 perturbation images made from starGAN and
+This folder includes about 100 source images from CelebA and 100 perturbation images made from starGAN with imperceptible perturbations.

 -- target_images.zip
-Our Dataset is CelebA-100.zip.
-It includes 100 source images and 100 perturbation images(from starGAN).
-Then, we have three target images(Kobe, Obama, and Ariana) in target_images.zip.
+This folder has three target images(Kobe, Obama, and Ariana).
-Before you run the codes, you should unzip it and make sure the root.

 ## Task-1 Break down the defender